 Perhaps there is something unique about your brand that you’d like to pitch to the media.
-You could hire an independent publicist or a boutique PR firm but maybe your marketing budget is a bit tight right now and you’d like to do it yourself, or at least give it a try.
+You could hire an independent publicist or a boutique public relations firm but maybe your marketing budget is a bit tight right now and you’d like to do it yourself, or at least give it a try.
 There’s nothing wrong with that.

 Number one, you get hands-on experience and you can gauge the difficulty level for yourself.
 Maybe it’s not necessary to outsource but then again, maybe it is.

 And two, it’s a little harder for people to take advantage of you if you know exactly what they need to do and how they go about doing it.
 How awful would it be to be billed for hours of work that should have taken only a few minutes?
-It has happened.
+It happens.

 In this article, we’re going to discuss five steps you need to take in order to pitch to the media the right way.

-Step One – Before You Pitch to the Media, Know Your Audience
+Step One: Before You Pitch to the Media, Know Your Audience

 If you have an online jewelry store and want to get your products in front of more customers, you have to consider where your audience will be.
 Would you pitch to BroBible, a website whose readers are men between the ages of 18 and 34?

-Yes.
+Yes actually, you would.
 Especially if your jewelry is specifically for men but even if they are strictly for women, you can still pitch.
 It’s all about pitching the right story angle.
 Your pitch could be something like, “Gift Ideas For Your Mom, Girlfriend, Wife, etc.” You get the idea.

-Step Two – Before You Pitch to the Media, Learn More About Each Media Outlet
+Step Two: Before You Pitch to the Media, Learn More About Each Media Outlet

 Whether you’re pitching to a radio or podcast show, a television or web show, a magazine, or a newspaper you need to tailor your pitch to that specific media outlet.
 This is one of the reasons why I recommend keeping your list small, to begin with.
 Start out with no more than 20 media outlets.